FunnyWolf/Viper/docs/en/guide/delete.md

-# Delete the host
+# Delete Hosts

-Delete the host information, you can also use `Intranet Proxy` to batch deletion
+You can delete host information, and you can also perform batch deletion in "Host Management".

 ## Frequently Asked Questions

-+ Why can't the host be deleted
++ Why can't I delete a host?

-If the current host has an active session, viper will automatically create new host information
+If there is an active Session for the current host, Viper will automatically create new host information.

-+ Why does the Session still exist after deleting the host
++ Why does the Session still exist after deleting the host?

-Deleting a host will only delete the host-related information stored in the database, and viper will not close the corresponding session.
+Deleting a host only removes the host-related information stored in the database.
+Viper will not close the corresponding session.